What Is Geofencing And How Does It Work?….Location Based Software

 • deliver location-based marketing data for research purposes

-Geofencing technology (geofences) are set up to monitor driving and walking activity in secure locations, allowing senior manager to see alerts when anyone enters or leaves that specific area that was drawn by the geofencing technology.
-You’re starting to see many businesses use geofencing to monitor employees in the field working for time tracking, automating time cards, and even keeping track of company property such as vehicles, fleets, tractors, etc..
-And of course, many many brands are using geofencing to market to people in precise areas.
+Geofencing technology (geofences) are set up to monitor driving and walking activity in secure locations, allowing senior managers to see alerts when anyone enters or leaves that physical location that was drawn by the geofencing technology.
+You’re starting to see many businesses use geofencing to monitor employees in the field working for time tracking, automating time cards, and even keeping track of company property such as vehicles, fleets, tractors, etc. And, of course, many brands are using geofencing to deliver targeted messaging to people in precise areas.

 How Geofencing Truly Works?

-In order to ensure geofencing is set up property, there are a few steps that’s needed to have geofencing work.
+In order to ensure geofencing is set up properly, there are a few steps that need geofencing work.

-First, a virtual boundary around a specific location must be drawn via a GPS or RFID (Radio-frequency identification) enabled software.
-This can be using polygonal geofencing software to identify points on a map to define the boundary that you want to capture people or devices in.
-One can also use certain geofencing software to simply draw a circle of 100 feet or less on a platform such as Google Maps using API’s when developing a mobile app.
-The virtual geofencing will then trigger a response when the device enter or exits that area or is in very very close proximity of the virtual boundary that was drawn by the developer or the administrator.
+First, a virtual boundary around a specific location must be drawn via GPS or RFID (Radio-frequency identification) enabled software.
+This can be done using polygonal geofencing software to identify points on a map.
+This helps define the boundary that you want to capture mobile users or devices in.
+One can also use certain geofencing software to simply draw a circle of 100 feet or less on a platform such as Google Maps using APIs when developing a mobile app.
+The virtual geofencing will then trigger a response when the device enters or exits that area or is in very close proximity to the virtual boundary that was drawn by the developer or the administrator.

-Geofencing isn’t just for mobile apps – it’s used to control and track vehicles in the shipping industry, cattle in agriculture industry and – you’ll see this topic pop up in drone discussions.
-Nearly every drone is pre-programmed to accommodate geofencing, which are usually set up around airports, open-air venues and even the White House.
+Geofencing isn’t just for mobile apps – it’s used to control and track vehicles in the shipping industry and cattle in the agriculture industry.
+You’ll see this topic pop up in drone discussions.
+Nearly every drone is pre-programmed to accommodate geofencing, which is usually set up around airports, open-air venues, and even the White House.
 The FAA can set up these drone-resistant geofences upon request – some barriers will stop a drone in mid-air, while others will trigger a warning message to the user.
-Some drone geofences will ask for a users’ authorization – a process that ties the user’s identity to their drone – so that law enforcement can keep track on unmanned drones.
+Some drone geofences will ask for a user’s authorization – a process that ties the user’s identity to their drone – so that law enforcement can keep track of unmanned drones.

 Different Uses & Applications of Geofencing

-• Marketing Your Business – As mentioned above, businesses and enterprises can use geofencing as a marketing tool to serve ads to people across 100,000’s of mobile apps and websites after that individual walked inside the geofenced location and even see the ads long after they left the geofenced location (30 days or longer).
-It can also be used to trigger alerts by retailers to people who downloaded the retailers app and that individual walked nearby or inside the geofenced location set up by the retailer.
+• Marketing Your Business – As mentioned above, businesses and enterprises can use geofencing as a marketing tool to serve ads to people across 100,000 mobile apps and websites after that individual walks inside the geofenced location and even see the ads long after they leave the geofenced location (30 days or longer).
+It can also be used to trigger alerts by retailers to people who downloaded the retailer’s app and who walked nearby or inside the geofenced location set up by the retailer.

-• Asset Management – Owners of assets can install geofencing technology into their assets (cards, truck, tractors, computers, etc..) to track when those assets are taken outside of a geofenced location.
+• Asset Management – Owners of assets can install geofencing technology into their assets (cards, trucks, tractors, computers, etc.) to track when those assets are taken outside of a geofenced location.

-• Fleet Management – Many trucking and fleet based companies are using geofencing to track their vehicles based on where they’re going.
+• Fleet Management – Many trucking and fleet-based companies use geofencing to track their vehicles based on where they’re going.
 The HERE Fleet Telematics Geofencing is a REST API that allows you to track whether or not mobile assets are located within the specified geographic areas.
 An asset is any kind of trackable object, such as a person, car, smartphone, or delivery package.

-• Human Resource Management – Companies such as Quickbooks and other software companies are beginning to incorporate geofencing technology into their solutions to allow employees to not only track their time, but to determine if someone has truly left a geofenced location after clocking out.
+• Human Resource Management – Companies such as Quickbooks and other software companies are beginning to incorporate geofencing technology into their solutions.
+This allows employees to not only track their time but also determine if someone has truly left a geofenced location after clocking out.

-• Drone Management – Drones are becoming a big deal with delivery but also for taking imagery, videos and more.
-RFID’s and GPS tracking for the use of geofencing allow drones to be pinpointed on maps.
-And the use of drones can be better managed when a geofence is drawn thus ensuring that drone doesn’t leave the said geofenced area.
+• Drone Management – Drones are becoming a big deal with delivery, as well as taking imagery, videos, and more.
+RFIDs and GPS tracking for the use of geofencing allow drones to be pinpointed on maps.
+The use of drones can be better managed when a geofence is drawn, thus ensuring that the drone doesn’t leave the said geofenced area.

-• Tracking Animals – A number of pet owners are also using geofencing to track animals such as dogs, cats, cattle, and such.
-Those pet owners will place a geofence around a particular boundary and when the pet wanders outside of that boundary, an alert or trigger is set off to ensure the owner to quickly locate and find the animal.
+• Tracking Animals – A number of pet owners are also using geofencing to track animals such as dogs, cats, cattle, and more.
+Those pet owners will place a geofence around a particular boundary.
+When the pet wanders outside of that boundary, an alert or trigger is set off to ensure the owner can quickly locate and find the animal.
 Also, pet owners use it to slightly shock the animal to change their behavior and ensure the pet doesn’t leave a particular boundary.

 • Security Geofencing – Similar to animal tracking, security companies are deploying geofencing technology in the security space.
-This is available on modern, high-tech smart home security systems, and set up is very easy.
-Using the system’s free, compatible app, you can choose a location, distance, and variety of actions.
+This is available on modern, high-tech smart home security systems, and the set-up is very easy.
+You can choose a location, distance, and variety of actions using the system’s free, compatible app.
 The distance and location work together to define a perimeter, or fence, around a set point.
 Then, the app constantly monitors your location.

 • Lighting (via Smart Outlets or Bulbs)